fluent-labs/api/readme.md

 A site for learning to read foreign languages.
 Note: This is a work in progress.
 Part of the reason I'm doing it is to build an entire application from the ground up.

-## Where is the site?
-Infrastructure has been disabled for now until development is complete.
-Why pay for it when nobody is using it?

 ## Parts
 ### Frontend
 A React application that allows users to enter text and see which words they don't know.